lmorchard/blog.decafbad.com/_posts/2009-01-05-enter-the-lizardfeeder.markdown

 ---
 [caption id="attachment_1582" align="alignright" width="247" caption="The Mozilla Tree"]<a href="http://blog.lizardwrangler.com/2008/07/29/the-mozilla-tree/"><img src="http://decafbad.com/blog/wp-content/uploads/2009/01/moz-tree.jpg" alt="The Mozilla Tree" title="moz-tree" width="247" height="191" class="size-full wp-image-1582" /></a>[/caption]

 Behind Firefox is Mozilla, and behind Mozilla is a community.
-And the Mozilla community acts a lot like an ecosystem, which can be visualized [as a kind of living tree][tree]â€”not to confused with the [mozilla-central tree][mctree].
+And the Mozilla community acts a lot like an ecosystem, which can be visualized [as a kind of living tree][tree]—not to confused with the [mozilla-central tree][mctree].
 Oh yeah, and Mozilla is the name of [both a Foundation and a Corporation][mocofo].

 Confused yet?
 If not, then we should talk so you can explain it to me, because it all looks pretty tangly and [intertwingled][inter] to me.
 Nonetheless, it seems to work, and produces a good chunk of my favorite software and technologies.

-There are many efforts to track what's going onâ€”including [planets][planet] and [newsletters][about] and [bugzillas][bugzilla] and [wikis][wikis] and [repositories][repos] and [tinderboxen][tinderbox].
+There are many efforts to track what's going on—including [planets][planet] and [newsletters][about] and [bugzillas][bugzilla] and [wikis][wikis] and [repositories][repos] and [tinderboxen][tinderbox].
 Some of these resources report on, or are driven by, the activity occurring in the others.
 Some are automated, and others are carefully stitched together by hand.
 None offer a full picture of what's going on in the [Mozilla galaxy][galaxy] in a way that's casually comprehensible by a sane human being.

-Of course, that's not a slight against any of these sites or the people maintaining themâ€”extracting an overview from such an organic phenomenon is neither easy nor straightforward.
+Of course, that's not a slight against any of these sites or the people maintaining them—extracting an overview from such an organic phenomenon is neither easy nor straightforward.
 But, it might be fun to try.

 As an infovore and avid practitioner of [continuous partial attention][firehose], my first impulse is to reach for a firehose and stick my head into the stream.
-Relax, defocus, and try to let my pattern recognizers do their thingâ€”sometimes those pattern recognizers are in my head, and [sometimes they're written in Python][popularlinks].
+Relax, defocus, and try to let my pattern recognizers do their thing—sometimes those pattern recognizers are in my head, and [sometimes they're written in Python][popularlinks].

 [caption id="attachment_1585" align="alignright" width="225" caption="Firefox Victory!"]<a href="http://www.flickr.com/photos/intothefuzz/2571283860/in/set-72157605179678562/"><img src="http://decafbad.com/blog/wp-content/uploads/2009/01/robo-225x300.jpg" alt="Firefox Victory Robot" title="firefox-victory" width="225" height="300" class="size-medium wp-image-1585" /></a>[/caption]